 How can Influitive help you turn this information into advocacy?

 Simple.
 They can help you build your brand on client input while not becoming overwhelmed by it.
 They’re advocacy experts and will help you build and nurture your references.
 Check them out here.

 3. Retention Rate

-This is a key performance indicator for the board of directors as it is directly impacts the company’s profitability and bottom line.
-At SpringCM, Jeff reports on this by measuring retention of both number of accounts and ACV.
+This is a key performance indicator for the board of directors as it is directly impacting the company’s profitability and bottom line.
+At SpringCM, Jeff reports on this by measuring the retention of both numbers of accounts and ACV.
 These metrics are then segmented by key customer attributes such as industry, company size (employees or annual revenue), and customer segment.

 We asked Jeff what other metrics and customer data is important for him to track as the chief customer officer.
-‘Other groups in my organization are professional services, training and enablement – there are a lot of cross references that we need to make sure the information flows back into the different groups (customer feedback for example).’
-Per Jeff, he ensures that important metrics and customer feedback is communicated well to all related team through daily stand-up, weekly and monthly meetings, and message boards, etc. Themes of customer feedback, might bubble up to the board as well.
+‘Other groups in my organization are professional services, training, and enablement – there are a lot of cross-references that we need to make sure the information flows back into the different groups (customer feedback for example).’
+Per Jeff, he ensures that important metrics and customer feedback is communicated precisely to all related team through daily stand-up, weekly and monthly meetings, message boards, etc. Themes of customer feedback might bubble up to the board as well.